petermcd/Python-Pypi-Fetch-Top-Projects/README.rst

 Environment Variables
 =====================================

-The configuration items that can be configued in the .env file can also be set as environment variables.
+The configuration items that can be configured in the .env file can also be set as environment variables.

 JSON Key